 General and administrative expenses consist primarily of professional fees, director fees, stockholder-related expenses, overhead insurance, acquisition-related costs for investments no longer being pursued, and other miscellaneous expenses.
-General and administrative expenses increased during the current year, ended December 31, 2022, primarily due to an increase in professional fees (driven by higher audit fees legal and appraisal costs) accounting fees, additional costs expensed related to amending our Current MetLife Facility, and an increase in stockholder-related expenses related to the listing of the Series C Preferred Stock on Nasdaq.
-This increase was partially offset by a decrease in acquisition-related costs for investments no longer being pursued.
+General and administrative expenses [increased decreased](#) during the current year, primarily due to an [increase a decrease in professional fees \(driven by higher legal and accounting fees\)](#), [acquisition-related costs for investments no longer being pursued, as well as additional costs expensed](#) expenses incurred in the prior year related to amending our [Current MetLife Facility](#), [facility](#) and [an increase in stockholder-related expenses related to the listing of the Series C Preferred Stock on Nasdaq](#).
+[This increase was partially offset by a decrease in acquisition-related costs for investments no longer being pursued.](#)

-During the year ended December 31, 2022, we wrote off approximately \$853,000 of costs (including approximately \$798,000 of unamortized deferred offering costs) related to the Series C Offering due to an amendment that reduced the number of shares of Series C Preferred Stock to be offered.
-See Note 8, "Equity - Equity Issuances - Series C Preferred Stock," in the accompanying notes to our condensed consolidated financial statements for additional discussion of the amendment of the Series C Offering.
+During the year three months ended December 31, 2022 September 30, 2024, we wrote off recognized an aggregate impairment charge of approximately \$853,000 \$2.1 million on portions of costs (including approximately \$798,000 four properties (encompassing a total of unamortized deferred offering costs) related 11 farms) located in Michigan due to the Series C Offering due to an amendment that reduced estimated fair values being lower than the number of shares of Series C Preferred Stock to be offered, respective carrying values.

-A comparison of results of other components contributing to net loss attributable to common stockholders for the years ended December 31, 2022 December 31, 2023 and 2021 2022 is below (dollars in thousands):
+A comparison of results of other components contributing to net loss attributable to common stockholders for the years ended December 31, 2023 December 31, 2024 and 2022 2023 is below (dollars in thousands):